-Schedule, attend and participate in a one on one phone conference with your Professor.
+Schedule, attend and participate in a phone conference with your Professor.

-By Tuesday evening, send an email to kbruckner@northpark.edu with 3 suggested time windows (30 minutes in length) for a phone conference.
+By Tuesday evening, send an email to apizarro@northpark.edu with 3 suggested time windows (30 minutes in length) for a phone conference.
 The times may be any day Tuesday - Friday.
 Evening time slots are fine.
 I will choose one that works for me and respond to you via email to set up the appointment.